Grief Counseling For Mental Health Support: Finding A Grief Counselor Online

 What is grief counseling?

 While loss can happen to anyone, the way each person experiences loss is individual and unique.
 Dealing with the loss of a loved one can be a very personal experience.
 Counseling for bereavement or the loss of a loved one offers a way to move through the natural grieving process healthily by supporting people through their grief.
-A therapist recognizes that the death of a loved one may prompt a range of emotions that may be experienced at different times.
+A counselor recognizes that the death of a loved one may prompt a range of emotions that may be experienced at different times.
 It's not uncommon for emotional numbness, fatigue, anger, and guilt to accompany a major loss, for example, and such feelings can sometimes overlap, according to human neuroscience.

 A bereavement counselor may act as a guide as you process emotions and adjust to the change of no longer having a loved one around.
 At the same time, counselors recognize the importance of attachment to the person who has passed.